 '''

 $ uname -srmp

 Darwin 8.1.0 Power Macintosh powerpc

 $ cat h.scm

 (display "hello") (newline)

 $ cat w.six

 display("world"); newline();

-$ qsc
+$ gsc

-Gambit v4.7.6
+Gambit v4.9.4

 (compile-file-to-target "h")

 "/Users/feeley/gambit/doc/h.c"

 (compile-file-to-target "w")

 "/Users/feeley/gambit/doc/w.c"

 (link-incremental '("h" "w") output: "hello.c")

 "/Users/feeley/gambit/doc/hello.c"

 ,q

 $ gsc -obj h.c w.c hello.c

 h.c:

 W.C:

 hello.c:

-$ gcc h.o w.o hello.o -lgambc -o hello
+$ gcc h.o w.o hello.o -lgambit -o hello

 $ ./hello

 hello

 world

 '''

-(link-flat module-list [output: output] [warnings?: warnings?]) procedure The first parameter must be a non empty list of strings naming Scheme modules to link (the file extension may be omitted).
+The first parameter must be a non empty list of strings naming Scheme modules to link (the file extension may be omitted).
 The first string must be the name of a Scheme module or the name of a link file and the remaining strings must name Scheme modules.
 A flat link file is generated for the modules specified in module-list.
-By default the link file generated is named 'last\.c', where last is the name of the last module.
+By default the link file generated is named 'last.ext', where last is the name of the last module, without the file extension, and ext is the appropriate extension for the target.
 The name of the generated link file can be specified with the output parameter.
 If output is a string naming a directory then the link file is created in that directory.
 Otherwise the name of the link file is output.
 If a dynamically loadable object file is produced from the link file 'output', then the name of the dynamically loadable object file must be 'output' stripped of its file extension.